 - 1. Official transcripts from each post-secondary institution attended. - 2.
 Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
 The minimum GMAT score is 500, must be no more than five years old. - 3.
+The GMAT may be waived for applicant who have earned: - a.
+An undergraduate degree from UT (minimum 3.00 GPA) within the last ten years, or MBA or - b.
+A masters in economics (minimum 3.00 GPA) within the last ten years, or - c.
+An active practicing CPA/CMA, or passed the CPA/CMA exam within the last five years - Most recent resume or curriculum vitae including contact information for two references (name, title, place of employment, phone number and e-mail address).

-Most recent resume or curriculum vitae including contact information for two references (name, title, place of employment, phone number and e-mail address).
-In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL).
+In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) or a 6.5 on the International English Language Testing System (IELTS) is mandatory.